pantoniou/yamldt/README.md

 enough to cover all DTS source features.

 Simple YAML file are just key value pairs that are very easy to parse, even without using a formal YAML parser.
-For instance YAML in restricted environments may simple be appending a few lines of text in a given YAML file.
+YAML streams are containing documents separated by the --- marker.
+This model is a good fit for DT since one may simply append few lines of text in a given YAML stream to modify it.
+In restricted environments you may for instance avoid having to edit a large configuration blob but just appending your changes to the stream.

 The parsers of YAML are very mature, as it has been released in 2001.
 It is in wide-spread use and schema validation tools are available.